 Ceiling racks are one of the most common ways to store SUP boards in the home.
 They usually are placed at a comfortable height where they can be easily placed on and off the rack.
 This method of storage is one of the quicker versions to deal with considering SUP boards can just slide in and out of the rack with ease.
 These racks can be stored in a garage or a bedroom or guest room with ease.

 Wall mounts make for a more beautiful, decorative appeal to storing a SUP board.
 They can be hung right inside a living room to be a centerpiece and a focus for conversation.
 Since SUP boards love warm, dry conditions, storing it in a living room makes the most sense because of the comforts it features for common area living styles.
 Also, the praise from guests is also nice to receive, too.
 This type of mount can also be placed in a garage, bedroom, or guest room, too.
-It might take up a little more space that a ceiling rack as it usually sits lower to the ground.
+It might take up a little more space than a ceiling rack as it usually sits lower to the ground.

 Personalized display racks also exist to make sure the rack fits any type of home’s style and anyone’s lifestyle needs.
 Artistic styles can also be displayed in this type of rack.
 This storage method shows a great deal of love and appreciation for SUP boards.